ndrewtl/airspace-jekyll/_posts/2017-11-23-tutorials.md

 #### <a href="#publish"> 3.
 Publish your tutorial on Github</a>

+## Key step

-## Key steps - each step is explained in detail as you start going through the tutorial below.
+__Each step is explained in detail as you start going through the tutorial below.
 Have a quick read, there is no need to click on links or download things right now, this is just an outline, so that you know what is ahead of you.
-You can use this list as a reference to track how far along the tutorial you are.
+You can use this list as a reference to track how far along the tutorial you are.__

-#### 1. Individually or in small groups, complete <a href="https://ourcodingclub.github.io/2017/11/11/popchange.html" target="_blank">a brief Coding Club tutorial</a> about quantifying and mapping vertebrate population change in Europe.
+__Individually or in small groups, complete <a href="https://ourcodingclub.github.io/2017/11/11/popchange.html" target="_blank">a brief Coding Club tutorial</a> about quantifying and mapping vertebrate population change in Europe.__

-#### 2. In small groups, create your own tutorial.
+__In small groups, create your own tutorial.__

-#### - Choose a topic for your tutorial from the list we’ve collated, each demonstrator will help out the group that has chosen the topic they contributed
+__Choose a topic for your tutorial from the list we’ve collated, each demonstrator will help out the group that has chosen the topic they contributed.__

-#### - Download the tutorial template file `tut_template.md` and the `R` scripts for the various tutorials from <a href="https://github.com/ourcodingclub/CC-EAB-tut-ideas">this GitHub repository.</a> (click on Clone/Download, Download Zip and unzip the fles)
+__Download the tutorial template file `tut_template.md` and the `R` scripts for the various tutorials from <a href="https://github.com/ourcodingclub/CC-EAB-tut-ideas">this GitHub repository.</a> (click on Clone/Download, Download Zip and unzip the files).__

-#### - Open the `R` script for your chosen topic, run through the code to get familiar with what it does, save any plots it generates
+__Open the `R` script for your chosen topic, run through the code to get familiar with what it does, save any plots it generates.__

-#### - Open tut_template.md in a plain text editor on half of your screen.
-Keep `RStudio` and the `R` script on the other half of the screen.
+__Open `tut_template.md` in a plain text editor on half of your screen.
+Keep `RStudio` and the `R` script on the other half of the screen.__

-#### - Follow the template and instructions to create your tutorial.
-You need to copy the code from the `R` script to the template fle, add text to explain what your tutorial does and add the plots.
+__Follow the template and instructions to create your tutorial.
+You need to copy the code from the `R` script to the template fle, add text to explain what your tutorial does and add the plots.__

-#### - Save your completed template file as `index.md`.
+__Save your completed template file as `index.md`.__

-#### - Create a new repository on GitHub and upload `index.md` and your plots.
-Go to Settings, enable GitHub pages - you are done, your tutorial is now live at the link thats shows up in the GitHub pages settings panel!
+__Create a new repository on GitHub and upload `index.md` and your plots.
+Go to Settings, enable GitHub pages - you are done, your tutorial is now live at the link thats shows up in the GitHub pages settings panel!__

 <a name="demo"></a>